-Juli works as a choreographer and is interested in dance as a way to remeasure body dispositifs, create new sensations and re-arrange relationships.
-She researches the body as material and performative formats to reorganize embodiment.
+As choreographer, Juli is interested in dance as a way to remeasure bodies and body dispositifs and re-arrange relationships.
+She researches performative formats to reorganize embodiment.

-Next to her own choreographic work, Juli is part of the artists group PSR which developed a curatorial vision for and runs the program in the newly established venue Heizhaus, Berlin.
+Next to her choreographic work, Juli is part of the artists group PSR which developed a curatorial vision for and runs the program in the newly established venue Heizhaus, Berlin.
 She also has been teaching workshops and seminars in various international initiatives and universities in the past years.